 Just like how terrier breeds are known for being lively, spirited and bold, owners will tell you that the spitz dogs also have a perceived “standard” for personality and temperament too.

-According to Canidae, Spitz dogs are typically intelligent breeds with a curiosity for life.
-They’re just overall good dogs with a sweet disposition.
-In addition, some spitz breeds are known for their undying loyalty, such as the Akita Inu and Husky.
+According to Canidae, spitz-type dogs are typically intelligent breeds with a curiosity for life.
+They tend to be overall good dogs with a sweet disposition.
+In fact, some spitz breeds are known for their undying loyalty, such as the Akita Inu and Husky.

-When it comes to humans, spitz breeds tend to develop a strong bond and love nothing more than to play with their favorite people.
-They’re affectionate, but typically sociable and cheerful dogs too.
+When it comes to the human-dog relationship, the spitz breeds tend to develop a strong bond and love nothing more than to play with their favorite people of the pack.
+They’re loving, but also sociable and cheerful dogs too.

 She’s the sweetest and most loyal pup ever, but only when she wants to be.
 Darlene’s always so adamant on sleeping on my side of the bed.
 Even if I move her, she comes right back.– Jennifer W. (Pomeranian owner)

-On the other hand, spitz dogs don’t usually do too well with obedience and working canine intelligence.
-This doesn’t mean they’re dumb dogs.
-Rather, they’re just independent dogs that can go on their stubborn streaks from time to time.
+On the other hand, spitz dogs don’t usually do too well with “obedience and working intelligence.”
+Now this doesn’t mean that they’re dumb dogs.
+Instead, they’re just independent dogs that can go on their stubborn streaks from time to time.